Robin Grammer Jr.: Early and personal life

 Grammer was born in Essex, Maryland on June 19, 1980, to father Robin Grammer Sr. and mother Pamela.
 He graduated from the Eastern Technical High School, and later attended the Community College of Baltimore County, earning an A.A. degree in computer science.

-Grammer married his wife, Kathy (née Pietruszka), on May 23, 2015.
-Together, they have two children and live in Essex.
+Grammer married Kathy Pietruszka on May 23, 2015.
+In February 2026, Maryland Matters reported that Grammer was in a relationship with state delegate Lauren Arikan.
+Grammer lives in Essex.

 In the legislature

 Grammer was sworn into the Maryland House of Delegates on January 14, 2015.
 He served as a member of the Appropriations Committee from 2015 to 2018, afterwards serving as a member of the Judiciary Committee since 2019.

-Grammer is also a member of the Maryland Freedom Caucus.
+Grammer is a founding member of the Maryland Freedom Caucus.
+During an interview with The Baltimore Sun in February 2026, Grammer described the relationship between the Freedom Caucus and the broader Republican Caucus as contentious, criticizing House minority leader Jason C. Buckel for making the Republican caucus ineffective during his leadership, as well as accusing him of discouraging members from speaking out against Democratic legislation during floor debates and sharing internal strategy discussions with Democrats.
+Buckel strongly rejected these claims, saying that the strategy of the Republican caucus was to "attempt to mitigate the worst aspects of far-left legislation that Annapolis Democrats frequently advance" through every avenue available under the General Assembly rules, and that the Republican caucus will engage with Democratic leaders to raise concerns with certain legislation and "see if there are opportunities to have meaningful input, something that many Freedom Caucus members seem to be incapable of".

 In June 2019, Grammer came under fire from other Baltimore County elected officials over social media comments towards members of the Baltimore County Public Schools Board of Education that contained racially-charged language.
 He later reiterated his comments, saying that he meant to say that he does not "believe in cutting deals with criminals so that they can walk away without consequence to terrorize another school system" and that his comment had no reference to lynching.
 The Baltimore County NAACP condemned Grammer's comments as "racist and inflammatory", and asked state legislative officials to investigate his posts.